 Two studies have also established cost effectiveness of acupuncture in this field Kim et al, (2012) carried out a systematic review of 17 RCTs using the quality-adjusted life years (QALYs) measure the NHS uses, demonstrating that as well as offering benefits, these were value for money where acupuncture was used.
 Witt and Brinkhaus (2010) reached a similar conclusion but more tentatively, calling for further studies to establish this.

-Overall, acupuncture may help to relieve pain and congestion, and has “clinically relevant and persistent benefits” (British Acupuncture Council Factsheet (see link below).
+Overall, acupuncture has “clinically relevant and persistent benefits” in this area (British Acupuncture Council Factsheet (see link below).

 Possible mechanisms of action in allergy: